CriticalMoments/CMSaasStarter/README.md

 The selected tech stack creates lightning fast websites.

  - Pre-rendering (static generation) for marketing pages, pricing and blog
+ - Instant navigation: the best of CSR + SSR in one.
+SSR your first page for fastest possible initial load times.
+For subsequent pages, the content is pre-loaded and rendered with CSR, for instant rendering.
  - CDN optimized, for high edge-cache hit ratios
  - Edge-functions for dynamic APIs/pages
  - Svelte and Tailwind compile out unused HTML, CSS and JS at deploy time for smaller pages